legends2k/blog/content/note/git_nuances.md

 # Man’s search for ~~meaning~~ config 😛

-Ever been annoyed by a Git setting you didn’t set and didn’t know where it comes from?
+Ever been annoyed by a Git setting you didn’t set; clueless about where it’s coming from?

 {{< highlight cfg >}}
 git config --show-origin  --list